 Helpful hint: there are lots of ways to handle the corners.
 For mine, I just pulled tight and folded them over trying to have as few wrinkles as possible.
 Just play with it until you get it the way you want it then staple the crap out of it.
 Or google fancy ways to fold the corners.
 Totally up to you.

-Once it was finished, I used pocket holes and pocket hole screws to reattach the top in several places.
+Once it was finished, I used pocket holes and pocket hole screws to reattach the top in several places just like I had done when I built it.
+OR, you could use L brackets on the underside to attach the top to the base of the bench if you didn’t want to use pocket holes.
 You could add some decorative tacks around the edges, but Mom’s dining chairs didn’t have any decorative tacks, so we didn’t add any to the bench.

 Now, it was time to stage for pictures!
 Because what’s more realistic than a random bench in the middle of my back yard?
-Whatev…it makes for a good picture.
-Plus I wanted to play with my camera in different lighting 😉
+HA!

 So what do you think?
 Upholstering is really fun.
 It’s probably my second favorite thing after woodworking.
-If you haven’t given it a try yet, this is a really good project to start on.
+If you haven’t given it a try yet, learning to upholster a bench is a really good project to start on.
 So what are you waiting for?
 Get to it!
 Oh and just in case anyone is wondering, the seat sits REALLY good…very cushy and soft.
 I tried it out.
 All the men in the family can thank me 😉

 Until next time, happy upholstering!! 😉